-We prayed and waited for a new heart, very saddened to know that this can only come about if another parent faces the unimaginable loss of a child.
+We prayed and waited for a new heart, very saddened to know this could only come about if another parent faced the unimaginable loss of a child.

 But God is a big God.
 And we determined to trust Him during those times.

-She was taken to the OR at 4:30 that afternoon, and received the donor heart late that evening and was out of the OR a few hours later.
+She was taken to the OR at 4:30 that afternoon, and received the donor heart late that evening and was out of the OR by midnight.

 We are deeply indebted to the donor family, for their gift amidst the very horrible tragedy they were facing.
 Words cannot express our gratitude.

 The Journey Home

 Annabelle was finally released from the hospital for the first time on May 24th, 2011, 308 days after birth.
 She was readmitted six days later for possible rejection.

 Four days later... home...

 Four days later... back in the hospital, fearing greater rejection.
 They did a heart cath on June 8th, 2011, but no rejection was found.
 They did find a few issues with her new heart (a compressed coronary artery and a narrow pulmonary artery.)
 Heart surgery was scheduled for the following day, which is a good thing as her condition deteriorated over night and she was emergently put on the ventilator in the early morning hours.